Sturge-Weber syndrome, or encephalotrigeminal angiomatosis, is a phakomatosis characterized by facial port wine stains and pial angiomas.

 Sturge-Weber syndrome is a rare syndrome, with an incidence estimated at 1 case in 20,000-50,000 persons 11.

-The most common clinical manifestation is with childhood seizures, present in 71-89% of cases 2, that are often refractory to medical therapy 1.
+The most common clinical manifestation is with childhood seizures, present in 71-89% of cases 2, that is often refractory to medical therapy 1.
 These usually begin in the first few years of life and are often associated with developmental delay and hemispheric symptoms including hemiplegia/hemiparesis and hemianopsia.

 Approximately a third of patients have choroidal or scleral angiomatous involvement, which may be complicated with retinal detachment, buphthalmos or glaucoma 1.